Hunter-Culler/web-app-assignment-4/README.md

 Then the site will be up and running on localhost at port 3000.

+The site is also hosted at https://secure-brook-86464.herokuapp.com/

 ## Breakdown of responsibilities
-Hunter Culler - Hashtag Implementation, post data structure design, user authentication, CSS initialization and styling, Sign In.
+Hunter Culler - Hashtag Implementation, post data structure design, user authentication, CSS initialization and styling, Sign In, deployment.

 Ian Anderson - User authentication and data encryption, User Schema, UserController, User Follow/Unfollow, Sign Up, Routing direction, CSS styling implementation, Nav bar, Dynamic buttons and page states account editing, passport, sessions, cookies, form validation and scrubbing, access control, error handling